Taiwolawal/istio-project/README.md

 ![alt text](<png/gateway-8698d7ddbf-16d8r.png>)

-Now let's deploy another application to the production namespace making use of hostname to access it.
+Now let's deploy another application to the production namespace making use of DNS name to access it.
 We will have to work on virtualservice, gateway respectively and lastly, cert-manager to secure application with TLS certificate

 ![Pasted Graphic 1](https://github.com/Taiwolawal/istio-project/assets/50557587/a0bc4865-fb58-48d7-b3b0-be08a91e95ac)